NASCAR at Chicagoland 2018: Start Time, Ticket Info, Lineup, TV Schedule, More

 Kevin Harvick

-Fans can't get far without hearing about Harvick, though he's earned the right to sit in the spotlight.
+Fans can't get far without hearing about Harvick, who has earned the right to sit in the spotlight.

 The five-time winner this year almost made it six at Sonoma, finishing second after leading 35 laps.
-Not that he'll complain too much, as he still only has three non-top-10 finishes on the year.
-The runner-up finish gives him second place or better in five of his last seven—and three of those are consecutive wins.
+Not that he will complain too much, as he still only has three non-top-10 finishes on the year.
+The runner-up finish gives him second place or better in five of his past seven races—and three of those are consecutive wins.

-Though he's just having fun now while trying to stay in form for the postseason, Harvick clearly has the resume of a possible winner at Chicagoland:
+Though he's just having fun while trying to stay in form for the postseason, Harvick has the resume of a possible winner at Chicagoland:

 Stewart-Haas Racing @StewartHaasRcng